mdwaquarahmad/fortune500-rag/docs/hld.md

 4. Responsive Design: Adapts to different screen sizes
 5. Rich Components: Built-in support for chat interfaces

+### 5.5 Evaluation Approach

+Our evaluation system was designed based on these considerations:

+1. Comprehensive Metrics: Measuring both technical performance (latency) and output quality
+2. LLM-Based Evaluation: Using GPT-4o to assess quality aspects that are difficult to quantify programmatically
+3. Visualization: Providing visual representations of system performance
+4. Integration: Reusing the same components as the main application to ensure evaluation accuracy

 ## 6. Performance Considerations

 ### 6.1 Embedding Generation